 Deciduous, Trees, Decorative fruit or berries

-To 20–35 ft. tall, 25–40 ft. wide.
+Grows to 20–35 ft. tall and 25–40 ft. wide.
 Open branching, giving slight shade.
-Leaves to 15 in. long with 7–15 oval, toothed or lobed leaflets, each 1–3 in. long.
+Leaves are to 15 in. long with 7–15 oval, toothed or lobed leaflets, each 1–3 in. long.
 New leaves are purplish, maturing to bright green in summer; may turn yellow to gold in fall, but fall foliage color is unreliable.
 Very showy, 8–14-in.-long flower clusters in early to midsummer.
 Fruit capsules are red when young, maturing to buff and brown shades; last well into autumn.
-Tree takes cold, heat, drought, wind.
+Tree takes cold, heat, drought, and wind.
 Prune to shape; can be gawky without pruning.